FionaSander/softnanolab/_pages/welcome.md

     btn_class: "btn"
 feature_row6:
   - image_path: "/assets/images/IMG_1733.jpeg"
-    excerpt: 'Congratulations to Kaiye and Fiona<strong> who graduated from the MSc in Advanced Materials Science and Engineering at Imperial College and continue doing PhDs in the SoftNanoLab group.
+    excerpt: '<<strong> Congratulations to Kaiye and Fiona> who graduated from the MSc in Advanced Materials Science and Engineering at Imperial College and continue doing PhDs in the SoftNanoLab group. - 08/05/2019'
-  - 08/05/2019<emphasize>'

 ---